jnousi/ST-GP4AO/README.md

 File "Anti-aliasing" includes codes for the "Anti-aliasing"-subsection.

-The Bayes utility experiment can be found from the folder "bayes_utility".
+The Bayes utility experiment can be found in the folder "bayes_utility".

+The repository is under development, and updates (such as creating the system matrices) are expected.